anupam-sy/tf-gcp-training-sample-code/README.md

 	gsutil versioning set on gs://bucket-name

 ## Execution:
-To execute the Terraform code, go to command prompt and then run the following commands:
+To execute the Terraform code, go to command prompt and change the directory to your terraform configuration directory and then execute the following commands:

--   [Required] `terraform init`
-    -   It initializes the working directory containing Terraform configuration files.
+-   Run `[Required] terraform init` to initialize the terraform working directory containing configuration files.

--   [Optional] `terraform plan`
+-   Run `[Optional] terraform validate` to check whether configuration is syntactically valid and internally consistent.
+-   Run `[Optional] terraform fmt` to rewrite Terraform configuration files to a canonical format and style.
-    -   It creates an execution plan.
+-   Run `[Optional] terraform plan` to preview the execution plan.

--   [Required] `terraform apply-auto-approve`
-    -   It executes the actions proposed in a Terraform plan.
+-   Run `[Required] terraform apply` to execute the actions proposed in a Terraform plan.

--   [Optional] `terraform destroy`
-    -   The terraform destroy command is used to destory the resources defined in your Terraform configuration.
-To delete the specific resource, use the "target" option with destroy command.
+-   Run `[Optional] terraform destroy` to destory the resources defined in your Terraform configuration.

 ## Infrastructure Components:
 Below mentioned resources will be deployed post successful execution of Terraform Code.